Teaching Labs COVID-19 Guidance

 - Social Distancing should be maintained whenever possible.
 Instructors should explore technology that may eliminate the need for close contact or significantly reduce contact time.
-Examples, videotaping procedure, providing physical barriers, assigned seating, reduced classroom capacity etc.
+Examples, videotaping procedures, providing physical barriers, assigned seating, reduced classroom capacity, etc.

 - Both instructor and student must wear a medical mask.
 Instructors can access masks for their students through the Cornell central supply.
 Re-useable cloth masks should not be used.

-- In addition to surgical masks, all participants must wear goggles, safety glasses or face shields.
+- In addition to medical masks, all participants must wear goggles, safety glasses, or face shields.

 - N95 masks are not recommended.
 In community settings, standard procedural masks are shown to be as effective as N95 respirators in preventing respiratory disease spread.
 N95 respirators are reserved for health care workers when they are in a high-risk setting and are not needed for routine contact, including when social distancing is not possible.

-- Masks with exhalation valves are prohibited for use on campus with the exception of very specific instances driven, such as within a Bio Safety Level 3 where a researcher may be using an elastomeric respirator as part of PPE.
+- Masks with exhalation valves are prohibited for use on campus except for very specific instances driven, such as within a biosafety level 3 laboratory where a researcher may be using an elastomeric respirator as part of PPE.

 11. Teaching Assistants (TA):

-The TA adds an additional layer of personal interaction to a laboratory space, and provides a level of direct supervision to help in the implementation of safety and distancing protocols.
+The TA adds an additional layer of personal interaction to laboratory space and provides a level of direct supervision to help in the implementation of safety and distancing protocols.
 TAs must be given clear instruction/training on new roles and expectations placed upon them:

 - Q/A sessions before and after the lab via email or Zoom when possible,